About the Program

 How to Apply

-The Certificate programs admit during the fall, spring, and summer semesters.
+The Teaching/Learning Certificate admits during the fall and spring semesters.
 Prospective students are encouraged to complete the application process early.
-All application materials, including unofficial transcripts, recommendations, resumes, and supplemental application forms must be submitted by deadline for full consideration.
+All application materials must be submitted by deadline for full consideration.

-Please visit the Admission Requirements page before applying to the College of Nursing - Administrative Nursing Leadership Certificate.
+Please visit the Admission Criteria page before applying to the College of Nursing ÔÇô School Nurse Certificate Program.

 Steps to Apply